Codeginner/Final-Project/README.md

-This is my final project as a computer engineering student at telkom university.
+This is our final project as a computer engineering student at telkom university.
 A web-based application to detect suspicious transactions using machine learning.

 A Project by:
 1. Ibnu Fazril